beingchoate/iMarried/README.md

 iMarried
 ========

-This app is special tailed for myself
+This app is specially tailed for myself